readmeTips/readmeTips.github.io/README.md

 README Tips
 ===

-''Tips to help you crete better, more useful README files for GitHub and elsewhere''
+**Tips to help you crete better, more useful README files for GitHub and elsewhere**

 ## Links to helpful pages about README files